Max, heart transplant recipient and campaigner

 "The gift Keira gave will be remembered by our family for ever.”

 As Max recovered he continued to campaign.
 He became a key voice in raising awareness of the need for more families to consent to organ donation.

 In 2018 the government announced that the law around organ donation would be changing and would be commonly referred to as Max’s Law, in recognition of all the campaigning Max and his family have done.

 Max announced he wanted Keira’s name to be added.
-The Bill received Royal Assent on 15 March 2019 and Max and Keira’s Law will be enacted in England from 20 May 2020.
+The Bill received Royal Assent on 15 March 2019 and Max and Keira’s Law was enacted in England from 20 May 2020.